FuelLabs/fuels-rs/docs/src/deploying/large_contract.md

 {{#include ../../../examples/contracts/src/lib.rs:show_contract_is_too_big}}
 ```

-you can deploy it in parts using a segmented approach:
+you can deploy it in segments using a partitioned approach:

 ```rust,ignore
 {{#include ../../../examples/contracts/src/lib.rs:deploy_via_loader}}
 ```

-When you convert a regular contract into a loader contract the following happens:
+When you convert a standard contract into a loader contract, the following changes occur:

-* Your contract code is replaced with the code of the loader contract
+* The original contract code is replaced with the loader contract code.
-* the original contract code is separated into blobs that will be deployed via blob transactions to the chain prior to the deployment of the contract itself.
+* The original contract code is split into blobs, which will be deployed via blob transactions before deploying the contract itself.
-* The new loader code will, upon invocation, load the blobs into memory and execute your original contract.
+* The new loader code, when invoked, loads these blobs into memory and executes your original contract.

-After deploying the loader contract, you can interact with it just as you would with a traditionally deployed contract:
+After deploying the loader contract, you can interact with it just as you would with a standard contract:

 ```rust,ignore
 {{#include ../../../examples/contracts/src/lib.rs:use_loader}}
 ```

-There is also a helper that will deploy your contract normally, if its size is below the limit, and as a loader contract otherwise:
+A helper function is available to deploy your contract normally if it is within the size limit, or as a loader contract if it exceeds the limit:

 ```rust,ignore
 {{#include ../../../examples/contracts/src/lib.rs:auto_convert_to_loader}}
 ```

-You can also separate the blob upload from the deployment of the contract for more fine grained control:
+You also have the option to separate the blob upload from the contract deployment for more granular control:

 ```rust,ignore
 {{#include ../../../examples/contracts/src/lib.rs:upload_blobs_then_deploy}}
 ```

-Or split your contract code into blobs however you wish and then create a loader and deploy:
+Alternatively, you can manually split your contract code into blobs and then create and deploy a loader:

 ```rust,ignore
 {{#include ../../../examples/contracts/src/lib.rs:manual_blobs_then_deploy}}
 ```

-Or even upload the blobs yourself and just do the loader deployment:
+Or you can upload the blobs yourself and proceed with just the loader deployment:

 ```rust,ignore
 {{#include ../../../examples/contracts/src/lib.rs:manual_blob_upload_then_deploy}}
 ```

-## Blob size
+## Blob Size Considerations

-The size of a Blob transaction is limited by three things:
+The size of a Blob transaction is constrained by three factors:

 1. The maximum size of a single transaction: